VilnaCRM-Org/website-infrastructure/README.md

 Default output format [None]:
 ```

-In case, you are using any other region, please respecify it in the `tfvars`.
+In case you are using any other region, please respecify it in the `tfvars`.
 Also specify your own domain name in the `tfvars`.

 After you can move to the next step.